Skip to main content

 Mindfulness

-At minimum I'd want to distinguish a. specific practices (or often more like aspects of practice) from traditional systems which are translated as 'mindfulness,' b. 'mindfulness' in eg. Mindfulness Based Stress Reduction (MBSR), and c. 'mindfulness' a la vague progressive health culture.
+1. Specific practices (or often more like aspects of practice) from traditional systems which are translated as 'mindfulness'

 Quite a bit more detail

-A: 'Mindfulness' in this context derives from a translation of Pali sati, "recollection," from the late 19th century.
+1: 'Mindfulness' in this context derives from a translation of Pali sati, "recollection," from the late 19th century.
 In the canon, sati refers to something like a quality of attention to be developed, and as a major input to spiritual achievement and progress.
 The canon is much more concrete here than it often is, but still much less than modern teachers: broadly speaking sati is used to refer to a quality of attentiveness, likely with some quality of contiguity of memory in the recent past.

 IIRC 'mindfulness' (n., as opposed to 'mindful', adj.) was almost unattested in English at this point, with one or two examples from some Bible translations, but has obviously caught on like wildfire, though mostly since MBSR.
 I think this is a great translation, but I bring up the etymology to again stress that even if we know what a word means ordinarily in English, when it's used as a translation of a technical term, we should generally assume we don't know what it means.